fayaz-modz/dbox/README.md

 dbox pull [image] [flags]
 Optional:
   --dns strings    DNS servers to use for image pulls
+# Shows real-time download progress and extraction status by default
 ```

 #### **setup** - Run setup script in existing container